 Because beta blockers affect your heart rate, they can also affect your life in ways unrelated to anxiety and heart issues:

-- Consumption of high-sodium foods.
-Eating foods that are high in sodium, such as fast food, can raise your blood pressure and put extra pressure on your heart.
+Consumption of high-sodium foods.
+Eating foods that are high in sodium — like fast food — can raise your blood pressure and put extra pressure on your heart.
 If you’re prescribed a beta blocker for heart issues, it’s best to avoid eating high-sodium foods.

 Overall, beta blockers are a safe, reliable and effective medication.
 Most people who take beta blockers experience few or no side effects, especially with the newer medications used today.

-There are two main types of beta blocker medication: selective beta blockers and nonselective beta blockers.
+There are two main types of beta blocker medications: selective beta blockers and nonselective beta blockers.

 Selective beta blockers are designed specifically to block the β1 receptors, which are primarily located in the heart.
 Because the action of these beta blockers is more specific, they’re usually safe for use if you have diabetes.